alcoforado/mOpenGL/README.md

 mOpenGL
 =======

-mOpenGL is my library for 3D visualization for OpenGL, m stands for my first name marcos.
+mOpenGL is my library for 3D visualization for OpenGL